 The Zen of Christmas Shopping

-After spending the past few days in Christmas bazaars, shopping malls and Divisoria to buy my holiday gifts, I could say that my shopping list is now (almost) complete.
+Everyone’s now busy doing their Christmas shopping, including me.
+After spending the past few days in Christmas bazaars, shopping malls, and Divisoria to buy my holiday gifts, I could say that my shopping list is now (almost) complete.

 Interestingly, getting stuck for hours in traffic and braving the frenzied holiday crowds have made me ponder about Christmas shopping and how the experience affects us.

-And after doing all those bargain hunting, haggling and gift buying, I came to realize a number of things and wrote them down as a list which I now call The Zen of Christmas Shopping.
+And after doing all those bargain hunting, haggling, and gift buying, I came to realize a number of things.
+I call it the Zen of Christmas shopping.

-Check it out below and tell me how much you agree with them.
+Check them below and tell me how much do you agree with them.

 The necessity of having a presence of mind